hnykda/tutos/docs/source/RPi.rst

 **Example** You have this address assigned: ``192.168.0.201``.
 Then you have to type (in linux): ``ssh root@192.168.0.201``.

-You should end up in RPi console.
+Youshould end up in RPi console.

+Enough for networking just now.
+We'll set a proper network configuration later in this guide, but first some *musthaves*.

 First setup
 ~~~~~~~~~~~